Microsoft Teams and SharePoint Integration

 - Manage quality with version control.

-- Share files using links instead of emails.
+- Share files with your team using links instead of emails.

 Team members can work on documents in SharePoint or Teams, with updates instantly synced between the two platforms.

-SharePoint Online also underpins OneDrive for Business, which in turn, powers chat (1:1 and 1:many) in Teams.
+SharePoint Online also integrates OneDrive for Business.
+OneDrive powers chat (1:1 and group chats) in Teams.

-Any files shared in a private Teams Chat are stored in OneDrive in a folder called ‘Microsoft Team Chat Files’.
+Any files shared in a private Teams chat are stored in OneDrive within the folder “Microsoft Team Chat Files.”

-Given how OneDrive permissions and archiving works, it’s better to store files in Teams and share a link to that file in a chat rather than sharing files in chats only.
+It’s better to store files in Teams and share a link to that file in a chat, as OneDrive permissions and archiving work more effectively that way.

 Microsoft Teams, SharePoint Online, and Document Management

-Every Team has a default channel, General, which cannot be deleted or renamed.
-Files stored in the General channel are stored in the General document library in SharePoint.
+Every Team has a default channel called “General,” which cannot be deleted or renamed.
+Files in this channel are stored in the General document library in SharePoint.

 When you add a Public Channel to a Team, a folder for that channel is also added to the SharePoint document library.